 About Dr. Kittleson

-Since joining the faculty of Southern Illinois University in 1989, Dr. Mark J Kittleson has worked with hundreds of graduate students, chaired/served on 60+ committees and 70+ dissertations.
+From 1989 to 2011 Dr. Kittleson was professor of public health education at Southern Illinois University where he worked with hundreds of graduate students, chaired/served on 60+ committees and 70+ dissertations.
 He has had the pleasure of mentoring some of the current and upcoming, leaders in the health education profession such as: Carl Hanson, Dixie Dennis, Karl Larson, Maureen Johnson, Priya Banerjee, Michele Pettit, Misty Rhodes and many others too numerous to list.
-In January 2011 he took over as academic head of the public health program at New Mexico State University.
-His goal is to continue the strong legacy that has existed at NMSU and to expand it’s offerings to better meet the needs of the state, the border, region and the country.

 Other technological milestones:

-• Mark created a paperless e-journal in 1997, which was later purchased by AAHE.
+- Mark created a paperless e-journal in 1997, which was later purchased by AAHE; he recently reacquired the journal and is now available at www.iejhe.com.

-• He founded the HEDIR Technology Award and the Technology Seminar—also now maintained by AAHE.
+- He founded the HEDIR Technology Award and the Technology Seminar that was maintained by AAHE (until AAHE was dissolved).

 Has Mark achieved the goals he set forth for himself upon arrival at SIU in 1989?